pycon-mentored-sprints/community-handbook/docs/participants/04-git-etiquette.md

 ### Reviewers are the guardians of the commit history

 The importance of ensuring a quality commit history cannot be stressed enough.
-It is the historical context of all of the work that we do and is vital for understanding why changes were made in the past.
+It is the historical context of all the work that we do and is vital for understanding why changes were made in the past.
 What is apparent now will not be evident 2-3 years in the future.

 Without a decent commit history, we may as well be storing all our code in files ending yyyy-mm-dd.
-The commit history of a codebase allows people to understand **why** a change was made - the when what, and where are automatically evident.
+The commit history of a codebase allows people to understand **why** a change was made - when what, and where are automatically evident.

 When looking at a commit message, ask yourself the question - from the perspective of someone looking at this change without any knowledge of the codebase - 'do I understand *why* this change was made?'